23 Best Places to Visit in Central Mexico in Fall and Winter

 11. San Miguel de Allende, Guanajuato

-You’ve seen the photos, but San Miguel de Allende (SMA) is even more stunning in real life.
 This incredible Pueblo Magico is routinely voted one of the best cities in the world, and it’s certainly one of the most popular cities in Mexico.

-At the heart of SMA stands the iconic Parroquia de San Miguel Arcángel, whose striking gothic façade is a must-see.
 Wander the cobblestone streets and find yourself amidst a paradise for art lovers, with galleries and boutiques brimming with unique pieces you’ll be longing to take home.

-Don’t forget to visit the tranquil El Charco del Ingenio, a botanical garden offering a peaceful retreat and stunning views of the countryside.
+Please remember to visit the tranquil El Charco del Ingenio, a botanical garden offering a peaceful retreat and stunning views of the countryside.

 San Miguel is in no way off the beaten path, and the main square can be downright overwhelming on holiday weekends, but there’s no question that the place is magic.
-I wrote it off for years, thinking it would be too overrun with tourists to be enjoyable, but that was a mistake.

 If you can’t stomach the thought (or the prices) of staying in SMA, visit as a day trip from Guanajuato City.
 It’s a much more laid-back base.